psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshotsMod/Readme.md

 When 'Show Mod Status' option is activated, the Ship Hologram *(in the middle of the shield)* turns off when turning off the External Holograms *(this option is disabled by default)*.

-Now you can also choose to always Hide External Holograms when you are in SRV or On Foot.

-An other option hides the Tire Tracks of the SRV in order to take Clean Screenshots.

 -------------------------------------------------------------------------

-**How to use:**

-After installing the mod, start the game and press `F5` to disable holograms.
-Press `F5` again to turn holograms back on.

-Press `SHIFT + F5` to hide tire tracks.
-Press again to make them reappear.

-Press `SHIFT + F7` to to turn off some spotlights.
-Press again to turn them back on.
-<br><br><br>

 **Mod Hotkeys can be changed:**